Sublime vs. Atom: Which Text Editor Is Best for You?

 As a text editor, Atom also came with a few handy features, including smart autocomplete, integrated spell-check, and find-and-replace.

-While superficially similar to Sublime, Atom had some significant differences under the hood.
+While superficially similar to Sublime, Atom had some significant differences internally.
 The major one was that Atom was built on web technology.
-More specifically, Atom was built as a customized version of Chromium, Google’s open-source web browser project.
+More specifically, Atom was built as a customized version of Chromium, Google's open-source web browser project.

 Alternatives to Sublime and Atom

-While the Atom development environment is no longer active, there are still plenty of other alternative text editors to Sublime and Atom.
-Here’s a brief list of popular alternatives:
+While the Atom development environment is no longer active, there are still plenty of alternative text editors to Sublime and Atom.
+Here's a brief list of popular choices.

 Brackets

-If you’re still evaluating other source code editors, you can take a look at the previous similarities and differences between Atom and Sublime.
-Both Atom and Sublime support all the features you'd come to expect from a text editor, including:
+If you're still evaluating other source code editors, you can take a look at the previous similarities and differences between Atom and Sublime.
+Both Atom and Sublime provide all the features developers have come to expect from a text editor, including:

 - Text editing